dkvz/poly-calendar/README.md

-# Polymer App Toolbox - Drawer Template
+# Polymer App - Calendar prototype

-This template is a starting point for building apps using a drawer-based layout.
-The layout is provided by `app-layout` elements.

 This template, along with the `polymer-cli` toolchain, also demonstrates use of the "PRPL pattern" This pattern allows fast first delivery and interaction with